goodpuppies/workman/docs/wm-minisyntaxguide.md

 A practical guide to Workman's syntax.
 Workman is a functional language that blends TypeScript-style familiarity with ML-style type inference and pattern matching.

+If you already know Standard ML, see [SML Parallels](./smlparallels.md) for a concept-by-concept translation guide.

 ---

 ## Table of Contents